-WHITE'S MOC MAIN LEVER TRUSS is allowed by upwards of 200 Medical Gentlemen to be the most effective invention in the curative treatment of Hernia.
-The use of a steel spring (so hurtful in its effects) is here avoided, a soft Bandage being worn round the body, while the requisite resisting power is supplied by the Moc-Main Pad and Patent Lever, fitting with so much ease and decoupse that it enough the detocted, and more here we and closeness that it cannot be detected, and may be worn during sleep.
-A descriptive circular may be had, and the Truss (which cannot fail to fit) forwarded by post, on the circumference of the body, two inches below the hip, being sent to the Manufacturer, JOHN WHITE, 228, Piccadilly, London.
+ATHITE'S MOC MAIN LEVER TRUSS is allowed by upwards of 200 Medical Gentlemen to be the most effective invention in the curative treatment of Hernia.
+The use of a steel spring (so hurtful in its effects) is here avoided, a soft Bandage being worn round the effects) is here avoided, a soft Bandage being worn round the body, while the requisite resisting power is supplied by the Moc-Main Pad and Patent Lever, fitting with so much case and closeness that it cannot be detected, and may be worn during sleep.
+A descriptive circular may be had, and the Truss (which cannot fail to fit) forwarded by post, on the circumference of the body, two inches below the hip, being sent to the Manufacturer, JOHN WHITE, 228, Piccadilly, London London.

-Price of a single truss, 169\919, 269.
+Price of a single truss, 16s., 21s., 26s.
 6d., and 31s.
 6d -Postage 1s.

 Double Truss, 31s.
 6d., 42s., and 52s.
 6d.-Postage 1s.
 8d.
 Umbilical Truss, 42s. and 52s.
-6d,-Postage 1s.
+6d.-Postage 1s.
 10d.